Azure/blackbelt-aks-hackfest/README.md

 ## Contributing

-This project is a fork of our [Azure GBB Hackfest](https://github.com/Azure/blackbelt-aks-hackfest) workshop.
+This project is a fork of our [Azure GBB Hackfest](https://github.com/Azure/blackbelt-aks-hackfest) workshop with necessary modifications and additions to suit the BootCamp.
 We as well as the original project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 ## License